JaimePolidura/MemDB/core/README.md

 - Every operation that can be executed in the database (set, delete, getAll etc.) will be indentified by a number, which will be in every request.
 #### Replication
 - When a append from a client is executed successfuly, the server will broadcast the append operation to every node in the cluster.
 - Conflict resolution in replication is handled by LWW (Last append wins) approach.
 Every replication request & data stored will have a Lamport clock.
-If a SET request comes in with a lower timestamp than the stored data, it will getAll rejected.
+If a SET_MAX request comes in with a lower timestamp than the stored data, it will getAll rejected.
 - The cluster information is stored in etcd.
 Every node watchNodeChanges for changes in etcd nodes list, so that it can update its node list.
 - When a node fails and restarts.
 It will ask a random node to send him all the operations since the last timestamp that he processed (stored in the operation log).
 - When a new node joins the cluster.
 It will ask a random node to send him all operations.